Vouk/voukoder-ffmpeg/README.md

 ## Install development tools
 - Install CMakeGui in Windows to have the VisualStudio templates ready
-- Install "pacman -S base-devel" in msys2
+- Install "pacman -S base-devel git make pkg-config" in msys2
+- Install nasm to /usr/bin/nasm.exe
-- Install other dependencies in msys2
+- Install cmake gui
+- Add cmake path to path variable

 ## Starting the build
 - Have the build.sh file at i.e. "/home/daniel/ffmpeg/build.sh"